Distracted Driving Accidents

 There are many things to distract modern drivers, not the least of which are text messages, in-car entertainment systems, and social media.
 In addition, some distractions have been around forever, such as radio knobs, people walking by on the street, and engaging conversation or lively debate with passengers.

 If you have been injured in a car accident caused by another person’s negligence, there is a good chance that distracted driving was at play.
 In addition, you have probably had to deal with various medical treatments, multiple medications, and a lot of time away from work.
+These are all things an experienced car accident lawyer can help you handle.

 How Does Illinois define distracted driving?